SigmaHQ/sigma-specification/sigmahq/sigmahq_title_rule.md

 ### Description

-The point here is to explain the alert in a meaningful way.
+The point of a description is to explain the alert in a meaningful way.

 The title does not need to use the terms "Detect", "Detection" or "Detection".

 We use a simple formula to describe the alert.